OriginFinancial/frontend-take-home-assignment/README.md

 #### Money input

-- The date input component should:
+The money input component should:

 - Allow only numbers
 - Display the value formatted as money (e.g 3500.45 should be 3,500.44)